 Net OPEB Liability.
-The components of the net Other Postemployment Benefit (OPEB) liability of the System (i.e., the System's liability determined in accordance with GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other than Pension Plans, less the plan fiduciary net position) as of June 30, 2022 and 2021, were as follows (dollars in thousands):
+The components of the net Other Postemployment Benefit (OPEB) liability of the System (i.e., the System's liability determined in accordance with GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other than Pension Plans, less the plan fiduciary net position) as of June 30, 2023 and 2022, were as follows (dollars in thousands):

-2022 2021
+2023 2022

-Total OPEB liability \$ 678,386 \$ 665,452
+Total OPEB liability \$ 665,107 \$ 678,386

-Plan fiduciary net position 349,121 384,608
+Plan fiduciary net position 374,608 349,121

-Net OPEB liability \$ 329,265 \$ 208,844
+Net OPEB liability \$ 290,499 \$ 329,265

-Plan fiduciary net position as a percentage of the total OPEB liability 51.5 % 57.8 %
+Plan fiduciary net position as a percentage of the total OPEB liability 56.3 % 51.5 %

 Actuarial Assumptions.
 Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and investment return.
 Experience studies are performed by the Board's actuary to determine appropriate revisions to the actuarial assumptions, as actual results are compared with past expectations and new estimates are made about the future.
 The last experience study was performed in October 2019.
+The next experience study is scheduled for the latter half of 2023.

-The total OPEB liability as of June 30, 2022 and 2021 is based on results of an actuarial valuation date of June 30, 2021 and 2020, and rolled-forward to June 30, 2022 and 2021 using generally accepted actuarial procedures.
+The total OPEB liability as of June 30, 2023 and 2022 is based on results of an actuarial valuation date of June 30, 2022 and 2021, and rolled-forward to June 30, 2023 and 2022 using generally accepted actuarial procedures.
 A summary of the actuarial assumptions used to determine the total OPEB liability is shown below.